hashicorp/terraform/website/source/docs/providers/cloudstack/r/network_acl.html.markdown

     to be created.
 * `description` - (Optional) The description of the ACL.
 Changing this forces a new resource to be created.
-* `vpc` - (Required) The name of the VPC to create this ACL for.
+* `vpc` - (Required) The name or ID of the VPC to create this ACL for.
 Changing this forces a new resource to be created.

 ## Attributes Reference